Immediate Service Improvements Through Efficient Processes

-The other important selection criterion was that the maps could all be made available to officers and staff via iGrafx Process Central, so that everyone within the force could see and use them.
+The other important selection criterion was that the maps could all be made available to officers and staff via the iGrafx Platform, so that everyone within the force could see and use them.

 "We were looking for a tool that was simple to use, but powerful enough to initially map between 50 and 60 headline processes to level three, that we could drill down into and find out where improvements could be made—that’s exactly what iGrafx gave us,” explained Alan Jackson, senior business improvement officer, Hampshire Constabulary.

-Whist implementing iGrafx FlowCharter and Process Central, Hampshire embarked on a two-year project named ‘Process Excellence’ to review its processes across the force, beginning with the headquarters’ functions.
+Whist implementing the iGrafx Modelling and Platform, Hampshire embarked on a two-year project named ‘Process Excellence’ to review its processes across the force, beginning with the headquarters’ functions.